leanid/om/docs/architecture.md

 ## Resource System

-First subsystem to implement in engine will be Resource System - async file loading and parse as textures, json, sprites, animations etc...
+First subsystem to implement in engine will be Resource System - async file loading and parse as textures, json, sprites, animations, sounds, music etc...

 TODO...